-If your loved one was injured or died as a result of abuse or neglect at a nursing home, assisted living center or group home, we can help you.
+If your loved one was injured or died as a result of dehydration or water deprivation at a nursing home, assisted living center or group home, our lawyers can help you.

 Dehydration and Water Deprivation